elk-audio/elk-docs/documents/working_with_elk_board.md

 ### Updating over Network (WiFi / Ethernet)

   1. Make sure your board is connected to the same local network as your computer.
-If you need to setup a network, check the [relative section](#connecting-to-your-board).
+If you need to setup a network, check the [relevant section](#connecting-to-your-board).
   2. Open a web browser and go to ***http://\<your Elk Pi board ip address\>:8080***
   3. You should see an Elk Audio OS update page.
 Just drag and drop the update file (`.swu`) or click in the middle to upload the file to start the update.
-  4. When the update is completed successfully, the page prompts a message that the board is restarting but you need to poweroff the board manually from the board's terminal (e.g. sudo poweroff).
+  4. When the update is completed successfully, the page prompts a message that the board is restarting, but you need to power off the board manually from the board's terminal (e.g. `sudo poweroff`).
-  5. Turn on the board, you should see the updated version on the splash logo and the rootfs partition will be switched.
+  5. Turn on the board.
+You should see the updated version number on the splash logo, and the rootfs partition will be switched.

 ### Updating with an USB drive